thomas-fred/KW_TC_boundary_layer/README.md

 `preprocess_historical.ncl` first.

 Lint / format `footprint_model.f`:
-- ffixed2free -- should move us much closer to a more modern standard like f95
+- ffixed2free -- moved us much closer to a more modern standard like f95, but failed test
-- fortitude
-- fortify
+- fortify -- indentation and other formatting applied successfully
+- camfort -- tried basic checks and dead code to no avail
+- f90split -- happily split up chunks into files, but no main to keep them together?
 - RefactorF4Acc
-- camfort

 Investigate where we can tidy up
 - Tidy up all the paths and organise code and data